19 Thailand Travel Tips for Solo Visitors [in 2023]

 Oh, yeah, there is this other festival in Thailand that you might have heard of.
 It’s called the Full Moon Party and it too is an experience.

 But the party in a lot of ways reflects some of the worst things about tourism in Thailand.
+I’ve been twice.
 And, to be honest, it’s far from the greatest party I’ve been to in my life.

-If you want to party on your solo trip through Thailand there will be many opportunities, so don’t feel bad if you can’t make the Full Moon Party.
+You may be bummed out that, at least for now, covid-19 has put a stop to the Full Moon Party.
+But, look, if you want to party on your solo trip through Thailand there will be many opportunities, so don’t feel bad if you can’t make the Full Moon Party.

 With that said, the Full Moon Party can be fun and it is definitely a unique experience.
 When I went in April, it wasn’t nearly as overcrowded as I expected, there was lots of interesting entertainment, and I was surprised by just how gorgeous the beach was.

-11. Try to Watch as Many Sunsets as You Can
+15. Try to Watch as Many Sunsets as You Can

 I know, I know, “watch the sunset” seems like a pretty lame solo travel tip right?